 This French onion cheese fondue is on the short list of my all time favorite recipes.
 It is a winner on all fronts.
-It is 3-ingredient easy (plus a few seasonings), CRAZY delicious, and a hit at any party.
-I keep the ingredients on hand at all times so that I can make this when the craving strikes (or when unexpected guests show up).
+It is super easy to make, CRAZY delicious, and a hit at any party.
+I keep the ingredients on hand at all times so that I can make this on the fly.

 My friend Reba shared this recipe with me more than 30 years ago when I fell in love with it at an Auburn tailgate (this was her signature appetizer).
 I’ve made this literally hundreds of times since and serve it at most every party I have.

 Cheese: I prefer sharp white cheddar because the color and flavor are just better than the orange (which is almost always processed).
 Cabot Seriously Sharp is good; Aldi also has a fab sharp white cheddar.

 Cheddar Cheese Soup: Make sure you get Campbell’s Cheddar Cheese soup~not nacho cheese, broccoli cheese, etc…I only say this because there is no substitution, and with so many “cheese” soups in the aisle, it can get confusing.

 Dippers: Bread is FAB as a dipper for this fondue!
 Crusty artisan bread (The Fresh Market has fab loaves) or even Pepperidge Farms French bread works.
 I try to use bread that has no added seasonings (rosemary, garlic, etc…) to compete with the fondue.
 Crudites are great~cauliflower, broccoli, and steamed baby potatoes.
 Baked snacks such as tortilla chips, pretzels & crackers.
 Taco Salads and burrito bowls are great with this sauce poured on top.
 Really, this is good on most anything that goes well with cheese.

 Seasonings: I use the dry mustard and also a pinch of cayenne pepper, but this is optional.